 Previous ARM-based laptops we've tried have had super battery life but the reliance on emulation for traditional desktop apps and the lack of big name apps in the Windows Store have meant they only offer a limited experience.
 It will be interesting if the Pro X is better at handling this.
 It's unclear whether the Pro X will be restricted to Windows 10 in S Mode out of the box, but we'd have thought it will be.

 So what's the Pro X like?
-We got up close with it at Microsoft's launch event to find out.
+We got up close with it at Microsoft's launch event and then again at London's Microsoft Store to find out.

 Design, New Pen and Type Cover